 SkinAxis has been a customer of Advaita for over 4 years now.
 She became aware of it through a colleague who recommended it.
 She says that Advaita allows the organization to provide superior service to its customers.
 That was an important consideration for licensing it.

 Arevik goes on to add that the product works well for SkinAxis and the customer support has also been outstanding.
 She adds: “Anytime we have any questions Advaita personnel get back quickly and always answers the questions that we have and always goes through the details of the software analysis.
 We are satisfied with the way we have collaborated with Advaita with the software to provide better service to our clients.”
 She adds: “It is not only us though, it is also how Advaita explains things to us and we take it to our clients.
 When there are any questions that we cannot answer or we cannot make a conclusion, we’ll go back to Advaita and they are always there to help assist us with our data.”

-Asked if she would recommend Advaita to others, Arevik says: “I will recommend Advaita to people who do microarray analysis and I would recommend it for the people who are looking to find out the biological profile of the drug or compound.
+Asked if she would recommend Advaita to others, Arevik says: “I will recommend Advaita to people who do gene expression analysis and I would recommend it for the people who are looking to find out the biological profile of the drug or compound.
 I would recommend it because it gives a lot of information and it puts together a lot of different pathways and how they cross react with each other.
 For example, if you are neuroscientists or immunologist or something else, you don’t pay attention to other pathways that could be involved in some other areas.
 But you do with this iPathwayGuide.
 They put all these pathways together.
 It can actually trigger your thinking in different directions that you never thought about it before.
 When you look at cross connection of different pathways, it could make new opportunities for your drug discovery.
 I think it is essential to have this, yes.”